grafana/k6registry/docs/registry.md

 The output names implemented by the extension can be specified in the `outputs` property.
 An extension can register multiple output names, so this is an array property.

-### Cloud

-The `true` value of the `cloud` flag indicates that the extension is also available in the Grafana k6 cloud.
-The use of certain extensions is not supported in a cloud environment.
-There may be a technological reason for this, or the extension's functionality is meaningless in the cloud.

-### Official
+### Tier

-The `true` value of the `official` flag indicates that the extension is officially supported by Grafana.
+Extensions can be classified according to who maintains the extension.
+This usually also specifies who the user can get support from.

+The `tier` property refers to the maintainer of the extension.

+Possible values:

+  - **official**: Extensions owned, maintained, and designated by Grafana as "official"
+  - **partner**: Extensions written, maintained, validated, and published by third-party companies against their own projects.
+  - **community**: Extensions are listed on the Registry by individual maintainers, groups of maintainers, or other members of the k6 community.

 Extensions owned by the `grafana` GitHub organization are not officially supported by Grafana by default.
 There are several k6 extensions owned by the `grafana` GitHub organization, which were created for experimental or example purposes only.
-The `official` flag is needed so that officially supported extensions can be distinguished from them.
+The `official` tier value is needed so that officially supported extensions can be distinguished from them.

+If it is missing from the registry source, it will be set with the default `community` value during generation.

+### Product

+The `product` property contains the names of the k6 products in which the extension is available.

+Some extensions are not available in all k6 products.
+This may be for a technological or business reason, or the functionality of the extension may not make sense in the given product.

+Possible values:

+  - **oss**: Extensions are available in *k6 OSS*
+  - **cloud**: Extensions are available in *Grafana Cloud k6*

+If the property is missing or empty in the source of the registry, it means that the extension is only available in the *k6 OSS* product.
+In this case, the registry will be filled in accordingly during generation.

 ### Example registry